Joi/joi.github.io/_pages/doneness.md

 - The meat on ribs should shrink when done. ¼ - ½ inches for baby back ribs, ½ - 1 inches for spare ribs and 1 - 1½ inches for beef back ribs.
 - Fish, such as salmon, should flake when pressed with a finger when done.
 - **Potatoes, onions and similar vegetables** can be tested with a skewer.
 They can also be squeezed.
+- Finger test of meat doneness is to use your finger to press a steak to check for doneness.
+Compare to the firmness of the flesh below your thumb on the palm of your hand.
+The flesh changes firmness from raw - open hand, well-done - thumb on pinkie, medium - thumb on ring finger, medium-rare - thumb on middle finger, rare - thumb on index finger.
+[Photos are on a Simply Recipes web page about it](https://www.simplyrecipes.com/recipes/the_finger_test_to_check_the_doneness_of_meat).

 ### Temperature